 The important thing is to make your podcasts entertaining, so that colleagues can get to know one another better, and understand who’s working on what.
 If you’re looking for more creativity in your job description, podcasting is a great platform!

 Podcasting has the potential to localise your message.
 IC becomes a connector of people, whether they’re sat in the next room or in the next continent.
 One of the issues I hear regularly involves creating international content.
 Things get lost in translation when it comes to making slides, or producing video, and quality is hard to control.
-As long as you have a decent phone line, you can control the production of a podcast yourself, ensuring that no one else has to bear the weight.
+As long as you have a decent phone line, you can control the production of a podcast yourself.
+This ensures that no one else has to bear the weight.
 Sound can be recorded on a phone.
 There’s really no need to book a studio and buy expensive preamps and microphones.
 The most important thing is the story, and the message, and the outcome.

 If you embrace the idea of podcasting as an internal communication tool, you’re on the road to improving engagement, enhancing the entertainment factor and measuring success.
 It’s an opportunity to break the formula of traditional IC strategies and hear from the people whose voices are often lost in the crowd.
 And that’s something worth listening to.